siwar003/Levcell-Caged-cAMP/Protocol.md

 ---

-## Phase 3: Instrument Characterization on the Levitator
+## Phase 3: Instrument Characterization on the Levcell

 **Goal:** Characterize the platform independent of cell biology: how fast does the droplet mix, how fast does the quench actually stop a reaction, and how much jitter exists between trigger and quench.